Ted Wiard, LPCC, CGC

 Julie has practiced and taught mindfulness & loving-kindness meditation in both secular & Buddhist settings since 1988; has worked professionally with children, youth, families, and the elderly for over 40 years; and serves as an inter-spiritual chaplain & bereavement counselor at Anvoi Hospice in Taos.
 Julie is trained as an instructor of Mindfulness-Based Stress Reduction, Mindful Schools Curriculum, and Insight Meditation.
 She has lived in Northern New Mexico since 1988, is a long-time member of the Lama Foundation spiritual community, and a committed student of all things sacred, including the path of recovery from loss for herself and others.
 She is deeply supportive of the integration of all spiritual traditions, including connection to family/community and the natural world.

 Rebecca Ford, Operations Manager

 Rebecca Ford is our Operations Manager at Golden Willow Retreat.
 She is a visionary business leader with over 20 years of experience in corporate leadership and business development for top Fortune 500 companies.
 Rebecca became a Certified Grief Educator through the David Kessler training program in the Summer of 2022.
-She is currently enrolled in Adams State University’s masters program for Clinical Mental Health and is also completing her Trauma, Grief and Renewal Certificate Program through Southwestern College New Earth Institute.
+She is currently enrolled in Adams State University’s masters program for Clinical Mental Health, is completing her Trauma, Grief and Renewal Certificate Program through Southwestern College New Earth Institute, and is certified by John Hopkins University in Psychological First Aid.
 Rebecca has years of experience with team building and business management that has required her to demonstrate active listening and communication skills.
 Rebecca’s goal is to foster team collaboration that ensures all guests of Golden Willow Retreat are cared for in a kind, gentle manner and that they feel seen, heard, and valued on their path with grief, loss, and transition.